Unleash your Inner Fiber Artist with Darn Good Yarn

 - Fiber artist and weaver Debra Eaton's piece using Recycled Sari Silk

-fiber artist and your own interior decorator!
+Finally, you can be a fiber artist and your own interior decorator!
 Darn Good Yarn works for many fun projects in the home.
 Check out Darn Good Yarner and mixed-media fiber artist Pan and her great wall hanging.

 - Unique wall hanging made of many Darn Good Yarns

 In this wall hanging she used Darn Good Yarn's Reclaimed Sari Ribbon, newspaper yarn, and burlap, along with wire and sea-glass beads.
-What a great expression of her inner
+What a great expression of her inner fiber artist!

-fiber artist using our great sari ribbon yarns and a glue gun!
+You can also be a fiber artist using our great sari ribbon yarns and a glue gun!
 Darn Good Yarner Lauren K. wrapped vessels with "Blender" Live Wire sari ribbon yarn (you could also use Soft Spun Reclaimed Sari Ribbon yarn) and created some really stand-out pieces.

 - Fiber artist Lauren K. wraps vessels with sari ribbon yarn

-fiber artist!
+I hope these ideas have you bursting with creativity and ready to unleash your own inner fiber artist!
 Check out our collection of items especially designed for the fiber artist in you here.
 Thanks to everyone who shares their fantastic and inspiring work with us!